warsucks/react-study-group/README.md

 You should have node and npm installed.

 ##Install Dependencies
-After cloning, run `npm install`
+After cloning, run `npm install`.
-That will install all the node modules listed in `package.json` as dependencies.
+This will install all the node modules listed in `package.json` as dependencies.

 ##Build
 Run `gulp` to build, including the following tasks: